 Congratulations on your acceptance to Hobart and William Smith Colleges through the Arthur O. Eve Higher Education Opportunity Program (HEOP) and AOP.

 When a student is accepted to Hobart and William Smith Colleges through the Academic Opportunity Programs office (HEOP/AOP), that student will typically attend a five-week intensive academic summer program, required for all first-time enrolling Academic Opportunity Program students.
 Participation and completion in “good” academic standing is essential in order for a student to fully matriculate as an HEOP or opportunity program student at Hobart and William Smith Colleges.
-This year, due to the need to conduct the program virtually, we will teach courses in Writing and Rhetoric (1 credit/3 credit equivalent), History of Education Movements (1 credit/3 credit equivalent) and Study Skills for College Success.
+This year, we will teach courses in Writing and Rhetoric (1 credit/3 credit equivalent), History of Education Movements (1 credit/3 credit equivalent) Exploring the Water Cycle (1 credit/3 credit equivalent), Film Analysis, and Learning Strategies and Mindsets for your College Career.
 In addition, individual counseling sessions are scheduled to assist students in making the transition to the college environment.
 The Summer Institute sets the foundation for making the successful transition to HWS through academic preparation in essential skills necessary for college success, and building identity and community as new college students.
 In addition to learning administrative processes, students receive in-depth orientations to learn about the many services available on campus.